Azure/enterprise-azure-policy-as-code/Docs/policy-assignments.md

 Multiple `assignment` naming components in a tree branch are string concatenated for each of the three fields.

-!!! warning
+> [!WARNING]

-    Azure has a limit of 24 characters for the concatenated `name` string.
+> Azure has a limit of 24 characters for the concatenated `name` string.
 EPAC displays an error if this limit is exceeded.

 ### Defining `metadata`